lifaon74/rx-dom/examples/tutoral.md

 ```

 This ensures that every custom element is properly included into your application, and you didn't forget anyone.
-This is only a security restriction, but it will avoid you many problems in big applications.
+This is only a security restriction, but it will avoid you many problems in large applications.

 #### Step 2 - write your reactive html